Roadmap

 What does it mean?

-Chainflip becomes much more than a swapping protocol — although that is by far the best use case at the moment.
-Cross-chain execution enables truly composable experiences only dreamt about in Web3, and Chainflip is one of only a few protocols architecturally prepared for it.
+Chainflip becomes much more than a swapping protocol — although that is the best use case at the moment.
+Cross-Chain execution enables truly composable experiences only dreamt about in Web3, and Chainflip is one of only a few protocols technically prepared for it.

 What Comes Next?